JakobAIOdev/Hypeboost-Sneaker-Scraper/README.md

 + Discord (pip install discord.py)

-2. Open "Config" file and input your Discord Bot Token and the name of the chanel were you want to use the scraper.
+2. Open "Config" file and input your Discord Bot Token and the name of the chanel were you want to use the scraper in.

 3. Open and run the "discord_embed" file.